 1. Print and cut out the template patterns.
 The template includes – beard, mustache, face, nose, body (the big rectangle), belt (the strip and the small square) and the semi circular piece (the hat).

-2. Take the rectangle and glue the black strip along the middle, lengthwise.
+2. Take the rectangle and glue the black stripe along the middle, lengthwise.
 Stick the face part on the top border, around the middle, aligning the straight edge of the face with the edge of the rectangle.

 3. Now glue the beard on the face.
-The sides of both cut outs (face and beard) should match if you’ve cut out the patterns correctly.
+The sides of both cutouts (face and beard) should match if you’ve cut out the patterns correctly.

-4. Attach the mustache, the nose and the googly eyes in the right places.
+4. Attach the mustache, the nose, and the googly eyes in the right places.

-6. Use the semi circular cut out to create a cone shape.
+6. Use the semi-circular cutout to create a cone shape.
 Apply glue on the open ends after forming the cone to secure it.
 Stick a small ball of cotton wool at the pointy end of the hat.

 7. It’s time to make Santa 3 D!
 Roll the prepared Santa pattern around a cardboard tube, gluing the ends together.
 Attach the cone hat on the top end of the roll.